rktoomey/querulous-generic/README.markdown

         <snapshots><enabled>true</enabled></snapshots>
     </repository>

-## Installation
+## Check out source

-Checkout source:

     $ git clone https://github.com/rktoomey/querulous-generic.git

-Build via:
+## Build using sbt (recommended)

 Using the latest version of [sbt][sbt] is recommended.

     sbt update publish-local

+## Build using ant (not recommended)

+    ant

-Use of `ant` should work, and if it is broken I will try to fix it.
+Achtung: Using ant should work, and if it is broken I will try to fix it.
 However, I haven't used ant since 2008, so I would happily accept pull requests to fix, update or improve the ant build.

 ## But my build didn't work...

+Example of working sbt build: <https://gist.github.com/797914>
+Example of working ant build: <https://gist.github.com/798989>

-Compare your sbt output against my output at <https://gist.github.com/797914> and file an issue explaining how the two differ.
+Compare your output against my output and report what's gone wrong (unsatisfied deps, target misfire, compile error etc).

 ## Running Tests